 If a traveler is authorized to stay overnight but chooses not to do so, they may be reimbursed for the full per diem amount for each meal claimed.
+IRS guidelines require this reimbursement to be classified as a taxable fringe benefit and must be recorded as wages on the employee's W-2.
 Any meals provided by hotels, meetings, conferences, or any other source must be listed on the voucher and deducted from the traveler's per diem.
 If a meal is offered but does not meet the traveler's medical or dietary restrictions, they may notate "dietary or medical restrictions" on their reimbursement request and claim the per diem for that meal.
 Dietary or medical restrictions should be communicated in advance for conferences and training, if possible, to help ensure accommodations are met as part of the travel.